UUDigitalHumanitieslab/coloringbook/Readme.md

 ## Development

 An overview of the database layout is given in `Database.svg`.
 For the complete specification, refer to `coloringbook/models.py`.
 Anything in `admin` subfolders is specific to the admin interface.
 Everything else in the `coloringbook` package is involved in delivering surveys to subjects and receiving data from them.
 Run `python test.py` for doctest-based testing.
 Motivations are documented throughout the code in comments; with some referencing to documentation for Flask, SQLAlchemy and jQuery, you should be able to find your way.

-It is possible to run the server in the development mode by adding the following line to `.env`.

 ```
 DEVELOPMENT=1